The storytellers

 Freddie will guide us through which kinds of stories work best on screen, and how to decide who should tell them.
 We’ll explore how to build emotion and character into your videos – from founder stories and fundraising pleas to product plugs and social clips – and make sure your narrative is compelling without losing authenticity.

-You’ll walk out with a ton of ideas for crafting highly watchable, persuasive videos that support your wider brand story and help you hit your marketing goals.
+You’ll walk out with a ton of ideas for crafting brilliantly watchable videos, which also support your wider brand story and help you hit your marketing goals.

 11.30 - 12.20